A Tax Cheat Sheet for Kindle eBook Self-Publishing

 A Loss Can Offset Other Income

-If, after completing Schedule C, you realize that you spent more this year producing your book than it has earned, you have a business loss.
-You can deduct this loss from other sources of income—such as other work—reducing the amount you must pay taxes on.
+If, after completing Schedule C, you realize that you spent more this year producing your book than it has earned, you likely have a business loss.
+You can typically deduct this loss from other sources of income—such as other work—reducing the amount you must pay taxes on.

 You may have to prove to the IRS that your writing is a business, not a hobby.
 Your writing may be considered a business by the IRS if you: